 6. Budweiser didn't stop for prohibition.

-Thankfully for Budweiser—and thirsty, sober Americans—public opinion swung back in favor in alcohol and the 18th Amendment was repealed on April 17th, 1933.
+Thankfully for Budweiser--and thirsty, sober Americans--public opinion swung back in favor of alcohol and the 18th Amendment was repealed on April 17th, 1933.

 7. Budweiser was the first beer to use pasteurization...

 Milk and Budweiser might make for a stomach-curdling combination, but Budweiser played a vital role in developing the pasteurization process associated with milk.
 Determined to expand beyond their St. Louis origins, Adolphus Busch needed a means of ensuring his product was fresh and delicious when it arrived after long cross-country journeys.